craydent/auto-form-fill/README.md

 The `Copy to Clipboard` will generate a URL based on the inputs with an `id` attribute.

-There is a `affaction.cssSelector` syntax you can use to perform basic actions on elements.
+There is a `affaction.cssSelector` and `affdelay` syntax you can use to perform basic actions on elements.
 Make sure that your query key and value are url encoded with `encodeURIComponent`.

+The `affdelay` is the delay between actions being performed (default is 100ms and the first action will execute without a delay).

 Example for css selector `[data-attr="attribute"]`: